alvincjin/Niagara/README.md

                         ( ( __))
 </pre>

-Niagara is a open-source DaaS platform written in Scala built on top of SMACK(Spark, Mesos, Akka, Cassandra and Kafka) stack.
+Niagara is a open-source Data-as-a-Service platform implemented in Scala and built by SMACK(Spark, Mesos, Akka, Cassandra and Kafka) stack.
-It is a MVP to evaluate real-time processing frameworks, e.g. Spark Streaming, Akka Stream, Kafka Streams, etc.
+It is a MVP project to evaluate cutting-edge real-time processing frameworks, e.g. Spark Streaming, Akka Stream, Kafka Streams, Apache Beam, etc.
+It utilizes HDFS, MySQL and Cassandra as storage systems, and Kafka as a Pub-Sub system.

 # Modules